open-edge-insights/eii-tools/JupyterNotebook/README.md

         - tools/JupyterNotebook
     ```

-2. Ensure the [jupyter_connector](https://github.com/open-edge-insights/video-common/tree/master/udfs/python/jupyter_connector.py) UDF is enabled in the config of either **VideoIngestion** or **VideoAnalytics** to be connected to JupyterNotebook.
-An example has been provided here for connecting **VideoIngestion** to **JupyterNotebook**, the config to be changed being present at [config.json](https://github.com/open-edge-insights/video-ingestion/blob/master/config.json):
+- Ensure that in the config of either `VideoIngestion` or `VideoAnalytics` the [jupyter_connector](https://github.com/open-edge-insights/video-common/tree/master/udfs/python/jupyter_connector.py) UDF is enabled to connect to Jupyter Notebook.
+Refer the following example to connect `VideoIngestion` to `JupyterNotebook`.
+Change the config in the [config.json](https://github.com/open-edge-insights/video-ingestion/blob/master/config.json):

     ```javascript
         {